Photopsia

-Vitreous shrinkage or liquefaction, which are the most common causes of photopsia, cause a pull in vitreoretinal attachments, irritating the retina and causing it to discharge electrical impulses.
+Vitreous shrinkage or liquefaction, which is the most common cause of photopsia, causes a pull in vitreoretinal attachments, irritating the retina and causing it to discharge electrical impulses.
 These impulses are interpreted by the brain as flashes.

 This condition has also been identified as a common initial symptom of punctate inner choroiditis (PIC), a rare retinal autoimmune disease believed to be caused by the immune system mistakenly attacking and destroying the retina.
-During pregnancy, new-onset photopsia is concerning for severe preeclampsia.
+During pregnancy, new-onset photopsia is a concern for severe preeclampsia.

 Photopsia can present as retinal detachment when examined by an optometrist or ophthalmologist.
 However, it can also be a sign of uveal melanoma.
-This condition is extremely rare (5–7 per 1 million people will be affected, typically fair-skinned, blue-eyed northern Europeans).
-Photopsia should be investigated immediately.

 Causes

 Several conditions affecting the eyes can cause photopsia to occur.
 The underlying condition must be identified and treated to resolve the symptoms.

 Peripheral (posterior) vitreous detachment

 Peripheral (posterior) vitreous detachment occurs when the gel around the eye separates from the retina.
 This can naturally occur with age.
 However, if it occurs too rapidly, it can cause photopsia which manifests in flashes and floaters in the vision.
 Typically, the flashes and floaters go away in a few months.